 |Professor in Business and Computing, Directorate for Advanced Research in Computing (ARC) Institute in the Business School||Graden Suite, Mill Hill Lane, rm 226|

 |Associate Fellow in the Institute of Advanced Study|

-Mariann Hardey is a Professor of Digital Culture, Technology and Business at Durham University Business School.
-She is also a member of Advanced Research Computing (ARC) at Durham, where her role supports widening participation and accessibility in computing.
-Mariann is passionate about self-development and learning, with a focus on representation among business leaders and practitioners in the technology sector.
+Mariann is also part of Advanced Research Computing (ARC) at Durham University, where her role supports widening participation and accessibility in computing.
+She is passionate about self-development and learning, focusing on representation among business leaders and practitioners in the technology sector.
 She has given numerous presentations at international conferences and events, including the first TEDx event in the United Kingdom, and her work has been featured in international media.
 Mariann's two most recent books are The Culture of Women in Technology: An Unsuitable Job for a Woman and Household Self-Tracking in a Global Health Crisis.
 Both have received accolades from tech organisations and the academy.
 The Culture of Women in Tech forms part of the Master Class curriculum of the UK Government Digital Service to promote employment reform and inclusivity.

 Mariann's writing has been featured in The Guardian, The Independent, The Huffington Post, and The Observer.
 Mariann has appeared on BBC News, Bloomberg, and her research has formed part of BBC Radio 4' The Today Programme and Laurie Taylor's Thinking Allowed.
 Facebook Etiquette, the award-winning blog authored by Mariann, was the first digital narrative to be presented at the Edinburgh Book Festival.